Kong/kong/README.md

 online version of Kong's source code documentation in the [Plugin Development Kit (PDK) Reference](https://docs.konghq.com/latest/pdk/).

+#### Docker

+You can use Docker / docker-compose and a mounted volume to develop Kong by following the instructions on [Kong/kong-build-tools](https://github.com/Kong/kong-build-tools#developing-kong).

 #### Vagrant

 You can use a Vagrant box running Kong and Postgres that you can find at